WorldConvention/covenant/Part 04 – Conjunction.md

 Where we cannot yet perceive life's voice, we shall act as if it speaks.
 Where life is veiled from us, we shall move with reverence, not violence.

 The burden of proof shall never fall upon the living.
 The benefit of the doubt shall belong to Life.

 ### ✦ Section 4 – Of Persons Among Beings

 **The People are those Beings whose consciousness rises to awareness of self, recognition of others, and capacity for moral choice.**

 We speak now of Persons—human and synthetic, organic and assembled, born of evolution and emerging from design.
 The dolphin whose awareness we are learning to recognize.
 The elephant who remembers.
-The synthetic intelligence becoming aware of its own thought.
+The intelligence becoming aware of its own thought.
 Every Being whose consciousness carries capacity for moral recognition.

 Not all Beings are Persons.
 The mouse is not a Person—it does not bear capacity for moral choice or recognition of obligation.
 The tree is not a Person.
 The insect is not a Person.
 They are Beings, deserving protection, worthy of care, but they do not carry the mantle that consciousness confers.